Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Methodology

 From a modeling viewpoint, the carbon biomass representation is an attractive alternative to the particle count representation because our cytograms have highly imbalanced particle clusterings, a setting in which mixture models generally perform poorly \citep{em-convergence-properties}.
 From a biogeochemical standpoint, biomass distributions are meaningful since cell count is usually inversely proportional to particle size: small cells tend to dominate numerically the ocean due to their smaller size and lesser expenditure of biochemical resources \citep{Maranon2015}.

-However, representing data with biomass is not without complication; in our case, biomass is calculated to be a fixed function of one of our cytogram axes -- proportional to the cell diameter cubed.
-Our model makes a simplifying although perhaps unrealistic assumption that carbon atoms are independently drawn from the mixture model.
-In practice, we see that this simplifying assumption still produces useful and interpretable estimated models.
+However, representing data with biomass is not without complication.
+Using biomass as multiplicities requires an additional assumption that carbon atoms can be treated in the same way we have treated particles.
+However, we know that carbon atoms arrive in bundles (according to particle sizes) and therefore treating them as independent is an unrealistic assumption.
+That said, in practice, we see that this simplifying assumption still produces useful and interpretable estimated models.